-Updated 8 October 2013: The top three Australian carriers are spending billions upgrading their networks to high-speed 4G LTE services.
-Rollout of new plans is expected to intensify through the year.
+Updated 11 February 2014: The top three Australian carriers are spending billions upgrading their networks to high-speed 4G LTE services.
+Here is the latest information on each telco's progress.

 Telstra operates frequency-division (FD) LTE on the 1800MHz spectrum band.
 It currently has 20MHz of contiguous spectrum in Brisbane, Adelaide and Perth, and 15MHz in Sydney and Melbourne.
 By comparison, Vodafone Hutchison Australia has 20MHz in all five cities, but its coverage is limited to those cities.

 Telstra spent $1.3 billion in April's Digital Dividend auction, taking most of the 700MHz and 2.5GHz spectrum available.
 It bought 2x20MHz of the 700MHz spectrum and 2x40MHz of the 2.5GHz.
 The spectrum is expected to increase the carrier's 4G coverage and capacity.